There are two correct answers:

 In the levels below, the first two numbers refer to bodily injury liability, which pays the hospital bills of anyone you injure.
 The first number is the per-person limit; the second is the per-accident limit.
 The third number is the property damage liability limit, which would repair or replace the car of anyone you hit.

-- State minimum: In most states this is not enough to pay for serious injuries or to replace a newer car.
+- State minimum liability car insurance: In most states this is not enough to pay for serious injuries or to replace a newer car.
 It is only enough to drive legally.

 - 50/100/50: As your net worth rises, increase your coverage to match.
 Your net worth is the value of what you own minus what you owe.
 Assets would include your home’s current value, any other real estate, your car (do not count the value of a leased car, though), stocks, checking and savings, retirement accounts, jewelry, household items and the cash value of a life insurance policy.
 Liabilities would include the outstanding balances on mortgages, car loans, student loans and credit cards.